Regarding upholstery, most people want a fabric that is durable yet soft, cleanable, and, now, safe.

-Since publication of the Pulitzer Prize winning series of articles by the Chicago Tribune in 2013, awareness of the toxicity issues pertaining to flame retardant chemicals in upholstered furniture has risen.
-Here’s the introduction to the Chicago Tribune website that re-prints the series:
+Since the publication of the Pulitzer Prize-winning series of articles by the Chicago Tribune in 2013, awareness of the toxicity issues on flame retardant chemicals in upholstered furniture has risen.
+Here's the introduction to the Chicago Tribune website that re-prints the series:

-"The average American baby is born with 10 fingers, 10 toes and the highest recorded levels of flame retardants among infants in the world.
-The toxic chemicals are present in nearly every home, packed into couches, chairs and many other products.
-Two powerful industries — Big Tobacco and chemical manufacturers — waged deceptive campaigns that led to the proliferation of these chemicals, which don’t even work as promised."
+"The average American baby is born with 10 fingers, 10 toes, and the highest recorded levels of flame retardants among infants in the world.
+The toxic chemicals are present in nearly every home, packed into couches, chairs, and many other products.
+Two powerful industries — Big Tobacco and chemical manufacturers — waged deceptive campaigns that led to the proliferation of these chemicals, which do not even work as promised."

 You can access the site by clicking here: media.apps.chicagotribune.com/flames